prooph/service-bus/docs/command_bus.md

 - `route`: During the `route` event a plugin should provide the responsible command handler either in form of a ready to use object or callable or as a string representing an alias of the command handler that can be used by a DIC to locate an instance.
 The plugin should provide the handler by using
 `CommandDispatch::setCommandHandler`.
-- `locate-handler` (optional): After routing the CommandBus checks if the command handler was provided as a string.
+- `locate-handler` (optional): After routing the command, the CommandBus checks if the command handler was provided as a string.
 If so it triggers the
 `locate-handler` event.
 This is the latest time to provide an object or callable as command handler.
 If no plugin was able to provide one the CommandBus throws an exception.
 - `invoke-handler`: Having the command handler in place it's time to invoke it with the command.
-The CommandBus always triggers the event and performs no default action even if the command handler is a callable.
+The CommandBus always triggers the event.
+It performs no default action even if the command handler is a callable.
 - `handle-error`: If at any time a plugin or the CommandBus itself throws an exception it is caught and passed to the CommandDispatch.
 The normal event chain breaks and a
 `handle-error` event is triggered instead.
 Listeners can access the exception by calling `CommandDispatch::getException`.
 When all listeners are informed about the error the CommandBus throws a Prooph\ServiceBus\Exception\CommandDispatchException to inform the outside world about the error.
 - `finalize`: This event is always triggered at the end of the process no matter if the process was successful or an exception was thrown.
 It is the ideal place to attach a monitoring plugin.

+# Commands

+A command can nearly be everything.
+PSB tries to get out of your way as much as it can.
+You are ask to use your own command implementation or you use the default [Command](../src/Prooph/ServiceBus/Command.php) class provided by PSB.
+It is a very good base class and PSB ships with translator plugins to translate a Command into a message that can be send to a remote interface.
+Check the [Asynchronous Message Dispatcher](message_dispatcher.md) for more details.
+However, you can provide your own message translator plugin, a plugin that is capable of detecting the name of the command and an invoke strategy that knows how to invoke your command handlers with the command.
+Mix and match the plugins provided by PSB with your own ones to decouple your implementation from the PSB infrastructure.

 # Plugins